-This article is an introduction to and a summary of our 5-steps ultimate guide for successfully conducting Amazon Product Research and Market Analysis on Amazon using DataHawk.
+This article is an introduction to and a summary of our 5-steps ultimate guide for successfully conducting Amazon Product Research and Amazon Market Analysis using DataHawk.
 Detailed in-depth articles relating to each subsection are to be published over time.
 Are we good?

 So, you're planning to launch a new product on Amazon or reposition a product you're already selling?

-The very first thing you ought to do is a well-thought data-driven process of Product Research and Market Analysis within your target niche, and I'll show you how to run it like a boss.
+The very first thing you ought to do is a well-thought data-driven process of Amazon product analysis and Amazon Market Analysis within your target niche, and I'll show you how to run it like a boss.

 Let's just be painstakingly concise: at the end of the day, succeeding on Amazon comes down to ONE absolute ingredient, and that is YOUR PRODUCT and how it stacks against the competition.

 Because everything else flows from the product you sell.
 Be it pricing, potential market share, required investment, scalability, procurement, logistics, costs, competition, profit, and so on.

 Now we could spend ages exploring those underlying parameters, but in the Amazon game, and particularly thanks to Amazon's infamous A9 then A10 Algorithm, I think it really boils down to 5 essential key success factors.